HSE Suicide Prevention Training

 Workshop for Communities

-“Supporting people bereaved through suicide in the community”.
-This two-hour workshop is part of an initiative to enhance communication and support for communities bereaved through suicide.
-This presentation will be provided in response to an invitation from a community.
+"Supporting people bereaved through suicide in the community".
+The HSE will arrange a workshop in response to an invitation from a community.
+This two-hour workshop is part of an initiative to enhance communication and provide support to communities bereaved through suicide.
 Venues may include community halls, workplaces, GAA and or sports clubs.

 This workshop will provide participants with: